JuliaTelecom/Rifyfi.jl/README.md

 pkg> activate .
 pkg>  instantiate
 ```
-Then you can you the script script_example.jl, in the Julia Terminal :
+Then you can run the script script_RiFyFi.jl, in the Julia Terminal :
 ```
-julia> include("src/script_exemple.jl")
+julia> include("src/script_RiFyFi.jl")
 ```

 If you want to create your own scenario use the script example to configure the database generator.

 You can use RiFyFi in two manners:
 -   Creating random parameter values for impairments